Valentina-Peralta/AUDN-server/README.md

-# proyecto-final-senpai-server
+# AUDN server

-Check out https://github.com/Valentina-Peralta/proyecto-final-senpai/tree/main to know about the project!
+Check out https://github.com/Valentina-Peralta/AUDN to know about the project!